 Cysts do not generally make it harder to get pregnant.
 But if the cysts are caused by an underlying condition like endometriosis, you might have problems with fertility.

-Another Foe: Polycystic Ovary Syndrome
+Polycystic Ovary Syndrome and Ovarian Cysts

 Your ovaries contain eggs, which are present in the ovaries from a woman’s development as a fetus.
 These eggs get released each month during the ovulation phase of your menstrual cycle.
 The eggs are in tiny sacs called follicles that fill up with fluid as the eggs mature.
 Normally, the follicles break open to release the matured eggs, sending them to the womb for fertilization.